Contracting isometries and differentiability of the escape rate: Introduction

 Analyticity of the escape rate of random walks on free groups and free products was discussed independently by Ledrappier and Gilch (see \cite{ledrappier2001free}, \cite{gilch2007rate}, \cite{ledrappier2012analyticity}).
 Ha{\"i}ssinsky, Mathieu and M{\"u}ller proved analyticity of the escape rate of random walks on surface groups by using automatic structures \cite{haissinsky2018renewal}.
 On Gromov hyperbolic groups, Lipschitz continuity and $C^{1}$-regularity of the escape rate is due to Ledrappier \cite{ledrappier2013regularity} and Mathieu \cite{mathieu2015entropy}, respectively.
 These results are generalized to acylindrically hyperbolic groups and Teichm{\"u}ller spaces by Mathieu and Sisto \cite{mathieu2020deviation}.
 Finally, Gou{\"e}zel established analyticity of the escape rate on hyperbolic groups in \cite{gouezel2017analyticity}.
 Theorem \ref{thm:driftLipschitz} and \ref{thm:driftDiff} generalize Mathieu-Sisto's differentiability of the escape rate to CAT(0) spaces and Culler-Vogtmann Outer space.

 For certain examples, we have a different formula for the derivative of the escape rate.

-\begin{theorem} Let $(X, G)$ be either: \begin{itemize} \item Teichm{\"u}ller space (with the Teichm{\"u}ller metric or the Weil-Petersson metric) and the mapping class group; \item Culler-Vogtman Outer space $CV_{N}$ and $\Out(F_{N})$; \item a CAT(-1) space and its countable isometry group; \item a CAT(0) cube complex and its countable isometry group; \item relatively hyperbolic group equipped with a Green metric; \item the standard Cayley graph of a surface group, or; \item the standard Cayley graph of a free product of nontrivial groups. \end{itemize} Let $\mu$ be a non-elementary probability measure on $G$ with finite first moment, let $\eta$ be a signed measure on $G$ such that $\|\eta\|_{0, 1} < \infty$, and let $\{\mu_{t}: t \in [-1, 1]\}$ be a family of probability measures such that Then $l(\mu_{t})$ is differentiable at $t=0$, with derivative Moreover, this derivative is continuous with respect to $\mu$ and $\eta$. \end{theorem}
+\begin{theorem} Let $(X, G)$ be either: \begin{itemize} \item Teichm{\"u}ller space (with the Teichm{\"u}ller metric or the Weil-Petersson metric) and the mapping class group; \item Culler-Vogtmann Outer space $CV_{N}$ and $\Out(F_{N})$; \item a CAT(-1) space and a countable group of its isometries; \item a CAT(0) cube complex and a countable group of its isometries; \item relatively hyperbolic group equipped with a Green metric; \item the standard Cayley graph of a surface group, or; \item the standard Cayley graph of a free product of nontrivial groups. \end{itemize} Let $\mu$ be a strongly non-elementary probability measure on $G$ with finite first moment, let $\eta$ be a signed measure on $G$ such that $\|\eta\|_{0, 1} < \infty$, and let $\{\mu_{t}: t \in [-1, 1]\}$ be a family of probability measures such that Then $l(\mu_{t})$ is differentiable at $t=0$, with derivative Moreover, this derivative is continuous with respect to $\mu$ and $\eta$ in $\|\cdot\|_{0, 1}$-topology. \end{theorem}

-When the underlying space exhibit a CAT(-1)-behaviour near an axis of a contracting isometry, we can promote this $C^{1}$-regularity of the drift to its analyticity.
+When the underlying space exhibits a CAT(-1) behaviour near an axis of a contracting isometry, we can promote this $C^{1}$-regularity of the drift to the $C^{\infty}$-regularity.
 For simplicity, we here present a result about $C^{2}$-regularity.

-\begin{theorem} Let $(X, G)$ be either: \begin{itemize} \item the Weil-Petersson Teichm{\"u}ller space and the mapping class group; \item a CAT(-1) space and its discrete isometry group; \item a CAT(0) cube complex and its countable isometry group; \item relatively hyperbolic group equipped with a Green metric; \item the standard Cayley graph of a surface group, or; \item the standard Cayley graph of a free product of nontrivial groups. \end{itemize} Then the function $\sigma_{1}(\mu, \eta)$ is differentiable in the following sense.
-Let $\mu$ be a non-elementary probability measure on $G$ with finite first moment and let $\eta, \eta'$ be signed measures on $G$ such that $\|\mu\|_{0, 1}, \|\eta\|_{0, 1} < \infty$.
-Let $\{\mu_{t} : t \in [-1, 1]\}$ be a family of probability measures and $\{\eta_{t} : t \in [-1, 1]\}$ be a family of signed measures such that Then $\sigma_{1}(\mu_{t}, \eta_{t})$ is differentiable at $t = 0$, with derivative Moreover, this derivative is continuous with respect to $\mu$, $\eta$ and $\eta'$. \end{theorem}
+\begin{theorem} Let $(X, G)$ be either: \begin{itemize} \item a CAT(-1) space and its discrete isometry group; \item a CAT(0) cube complex and its countable isometry group; \item relatively hyperbolic group equipped with a Green metric; \item the standard Cayley graph of a surface group, or; \item the standard Cayley graph of a free product of nontrivial groups. \end{itemize} Then the function $\sigma_{1}(\mu, \eta)$ is differentiable in the following sense.
+Let $\mu$ be a strongly non-elementary probability measure on $G$ with finite first moment and let $\eta, \eta'$ be signed measures on $G$ such that $\|\mu\|_{0, 1}, \|\eta\|_{0, 1} < \infty$.
+Let $\{\mu_{t} : t \in [-1, 1]\}$ be a family of probability measures and $\{\eta_{t} : t \in [-1, 1]\}$ be a family of balanced signed measures (i.e., $\sum_{g \in G} \eta_{t}(g) = 0$) such that Then $\sigma_{1}(\mu_{t}, \eta_{t})$ is differentiable at $t = 0$, with derivative Moreover, this derivative is continuous with respect to $\mu$, $\eta$ and $\eta'$ in $\|\cdot\|_{0, 1}$-topology. \end{theorem}